We don’t have the exact college decision-date details & dates yet, but we’ll update this article as soon as the specific dates are available.

 Regular application opens shortly after the early application ends.
 The admission decisions for regular applicants usually come out around late March.

-Application decisions for transfer will usually come out around mid-May.
-Keep in mind that transfer applications also end quite late, usually at the end of February to the beginning of March.
-(The application deadline last year was March 1st)
+Application decisions for transfer will usually come out in June.
+Keep in mind that transfer applications also end quite late, the deadline for all transfer applications and financial aid materials is March 1st.

 Now that we’ve gone through each application method, let’s go through the advantages and disadvantages of each application option.